 The following sites offer helpful guidelines on copyright and fair use:

 For further information, please contact your chair or director.

 Library Course Reserve Materials

-Please refer to Reserves Policies & Procedures on the Library’s site for detailed information.
+Please refer to Reserves Policies & Procedures on the Purchase College Library’s website for detailed information about placing books, films, or audio recordings on physical reserve at the library.
 For information on reserving audiovisual equipment for classroom use, please refer to Classroom Technology Services in the Getting Started section.

 For updates or comments on the contents of this page…